 - 4. Might the application of this policy/practice lead to discrimination, harassment or victimisation?
 Might it result in less favourable treatment for particular groups or give rise to indirect discrimination?
 No - 5.
 Are reasonable adjustments built in where they may be needed?
-Yes the basis of the Policy is about making reasonable adjustments. - 6.
+Yes - 6.
 Does the policy/practice contribute to advancing equality of opportunity1?
-Will it help to: - remove or minimise disadvantage Yes - meet the needs of different groups Yes - encourage increased participation of particular groups Yes - take account of disabled people's impairments?
+Will it help to: - meet the needs of different groups Yes - take account of disabled people's impairments?
 Yes - 7.
 Is there an opportunity in applying this policy/practice to foster good relations between people in any protected group and those who are not2?
 Will it help to tackle prejudice and/or promote understanding?
-Yes, by raising awareness of disability issues across managers and other colleagues and to help tackle prejudice and promote understanding of disability, thereby fostering good relations. - 8.
+No - 8.
 Is there evidence (or an expectation) that people from different protected groups have different needs or experiences in relation to the policy/practice?
 If so, what are they?
-It is too early to say at this stage. - 9.
+Yes: as above - 9.
 Is there evidence (or an expectation) of higher or lower uptake by any protected group(s)?
 If so, give details of the differences and the reasons for these (if known)?
-Uptake will be by disabled staff and it is expected that this will increase because of the introduction of this Policy. - 10.
+No - 10.
 Is any protected group excluded from participating in or accessing the service or functions?
 If so, why?
 No - 11.
 Does the policy/practice create any barriers for any other groups?
 For example, because of the time when the service is delivered or because of restricted income?
 No - 12.
 How are relevant equality groups or communities involved in the development, review and/or monitoring of the policy or practice?
-E&D Committees were consulted and specialist input e.g. Student Disability Service, Occupational Health, and consultation with disabled staff. - 13.
+Via feedback process (see 3.
+Above) - 13.
 Are there any other points to note regarding the potential or actual impact of applying the policy or practice, with regard to the need to eliminate discrimination, advance equality and promote good relations?
 If so, note these here.
 No